opeCre8tivia/opeCre8tivia/README.md

 <!-- TODO: Add last video link -->

-- 🔭 Catch me thinking of the next big idea
+- 🔭 Working on a big idea
 - :computer:I have been coding for about `5 YEARS`
 - 🤔 Busy Building.
 - 📫 How to reach me: opegude.n3t@gmail.com.